bradfitz/gomemcache/README.md

 - ServerSelector.OnResult added as a hook for the circuit-breaking logic
 - SetServers removed - we didn't use the ability to set the servers at runtime and it complicated the code
+- Depends on errors.As, so new minimum go version is 1.13

 ## Installing